 Committee members serve as liaisons between their offices/departments and Disability & Accessibility Resources.
 If you have a question about accessibility or an idea to make campus more inclusive and accessible, please contact a committee member from the relevant area.
 Members include:

-- Robert Brigham, Event Manager for Conference & Events Planning - As an event manager for the college, I support both Reed community members and the general public in creating an experience at Reed that is memorable, satisfying, safe, and accessible.
+Robert Brigham, Conference & Events Planning - As an event manager for the college, I support both Reed community members and the general public in creating an experience at Reed that is memorable, satisfying, safe, and accessible.
 Our team strives to address accessibility needs across campus as we approach events management and I operate as the main point of contact for our team.

-- Jessika Chi, Program Manager for Institutional Diversity - As the program manager, I oversee all initiatives, programs, and events for the office for institutional diversity.
+Jessika Chi, Institutional Diversity - As the Assistant Dean for Institutional Diversity, I oversee all initiatives, programs, and events for the office for institutional diversity.
 We strive to create a diverse and inclusive teaching, working, learning, and living environment for all community members at Reed.
 We work with offices and departments to examine policies and procedures so that we can create more equitable and inclusive practices.

-- Theresa Lowrie, Director of Disability & Accessibility Resources / ADA coordinator - I am the director of the Disability Support Services program at Reed.
-At DAR we work directly with students, faculty and staff to provide and manage the accommodations process for students at Reed.
-Through a number of diverse campus initiatives, staff and faculty trainings, and campus partnerships, we work to raise awareness and to address possible barriers across campus in efforts to increase accessibility for all in our community.
+Jess Gibson, Disability & Accessibility Resources - At DAR we work directly with students, faculty and staff to manage the accommodations process for students at Reed.
+Through a number of campus initiatives, staff and faculty trainings, and campus partnerships, we work to raise awareness and to address possible barriers across campus in efforts to increase accessibility for all in our community.

-- Jason Parker, Associate Director of Web Support Services, CIS - As the representative from Computing & Information Services, I consult with the committee on accessibility issues ranging from classroom technology and course materials, to website design and third-party software recommendations.
+Jason Parker, Information Technology - As the representative from Information Technology, I consult with the committee on accessibility issues ranging from classroom technology and course materials to website design and third-party software recommendations.